The main theories of Jung

 The persona represents your public image.
 The word is, obviously, related to the word person and personality, and comes from a Latin word for mask.
 So the persona is the mask you put on before you show yourself to the outside world.
 Although it begins as an archetype, by the time we are finished realizing it, it is the part of us most distant from the collective unconscious.

 At its best, it is just the "good impression" we all wish to present as we fill the roles society requires of us.
-But it can also be the "false impression" we use to manipulate people's opinions and behaviors.
+But it can also be the "false impression" we use to manipulate people's opinions and behaviours.
 And, at its worst, it can be mistaken, even by ourselves, for our true nature: Sometimes we believe we really are what we pretend to be!

 A part of our persona is the role of male or female we must play.
 For most people that role is determined by their physical gender.
 (But Jung, like Freud and Adler and others, felt that we are all really bisexual in nature).
 When we begin our lives as fetuses, we have undifferentiated sex organs that only gradually, under the influence of hormones, become male or female.
 Likewise, when we begin our social lives as infants, we are neither male nor female in the social sense.

-However, soietal conditioing (dolls for girls, action men for boys) tends to have a major impact on development.
+However, soietal conditioing (dolls for girls, action-men for boys) tends to have a major impact on development.
 Different societies will condition in different ways.
 Development in accord with societal masks can lead to the underdevelopment of the part that is not societally sponsored.

 The anima or animus is the archetype through which you communicate with the collective unconscious.
 It is responsible for much of our love life.

 The most important archetype of all is the self.
 The self is the ultimate unity of the personality and is symbolized by the circle, the cross, and mandala figures.
-(Jung was fond of painting mandalla figures).
-A mandala is a drawing that is used in meditation because it tends to draw your focus back to the center, and it can be as simple as a geometric figure or as complicated as a stained glass window.
+(Jung was fond of painting mandala figures).
+A mandala is a drawing that is used in meditation because it tends to draw your focus back to the centre, and it can be as simple as a geometric figure or as complicated as a stained glass window.
 The personifications that best represent self are Christ and Buddha, two people who many believe achieved perfection.
 The perfection of the personality is only truly achieved in death.

 Other archetypes